Umair1012/Flask-Based-Python-Application-on-AWS-EC2-with-Docker/README.md

 Welcome to the Internal Audit Dashboard - Version 1
 🛠️ Built With
-Python 3
+- Python 3

-Flask 2.3.3
+- Flask 2.3.3

 ### 📄 License
-This project is open-source and available under the MIT License.
+<pre>This project is open-source and available under the MIT License.</pre>

 ### 📬 Contact
-For questions, feedback, or contributions, feel free to open an issue or submit a pull request.
+<pre>For questions, feedback, or contributions, feel free to open an issue or submit a pull request.</pre>